 320 Yonge diverting both ways via Dundas, Bay, Edward, due to a police investigation at Yonge and Dundas.

 Tunnel Boring Update!

 Tunnel boring machines Holey and Moley completed the southern tunnels in early March of 2013, drilling a total of 2.8 kms of twin tunnels and placed 1,826 rings.
-Yorkie and Torkie are boring the northern tunnels and Yorkie has now completed its drive arriving on October 7, 2013 at the Vaughan Metropolitan Station.
-Torkie (above) is drilling from the Highway 407 launch shaft toward Vaughan Metropolitan Station and is making excellent progress.
-Twin tunnelling should be completed before the end of the year.
+Yorkie and Torkie completed the northern tunnels and on November 8, 2013 Torkie broke through the headwall at the Vaughan Metropolitan Centre Station, completing the twin tunnelling for the project.

 To contact us for information about the project: